20 Best Plants for a Coastal Garden

 For information on which gardens to visit for coastal gardening ideas, read here.

-Coastal Garden Foliage Plants
+20 Best Plants For A Coastal Garden – Foliage Plants

 Of course there are many more plants to choose from than the ones that I have elected to include here.
 The following plants are of differing sizes, shapes and texture so that you can select a wide variety of ones you wish to grow.